angelolab/ark-analysis/README.md

 ### Overview
 This repo contains tools for analyzing multiplexed imaging data.
 The assumption is that you've already performed any necessary image processing on your data (such as denoising, background subtraction, autofluorescence correction, etc), and that it is ready to be analyzed.
 For MIBI data, we recommend using the [toffy](https://github.com/angelolab/toffy) processing pipeline.

-You can find a link to all the recorded MIBI Workshop talks [here](https://youtube.com/playlist?list=PLjNbkEm4vA26o5YvWKeyHXF8HjTJc7yB0).
+We have recorded workshop talks which complement the repository.
+[MIBI Workshop Playlist](https://youtube.com/playlist?list=PLjNbkEm4vA26o5YvWKeyHXF8HjTJc7yB0).

 #### 1. Segmentation
 The [**segmentation notebook**](./templates_ark/1_Segment_Image_Data.ipynb) will walk you through the process of using [Mesmer](https://www.nature.com/articles/s41587-021-01094-0) to segment your image data.
 This includes selecting the appropriate channel(s) for segmentation, running your data through the network, and then extracting single-cell statistics from the resulting segmentation mask.
-[Workshop Talk](https://youtu.be/4_AJxrxPYlk?t=231)
+[Workshop Talk - Session V - Part 1: Segmentation](https://youtu.be/4_AJxrxPYlk?t=231)

 #### 2. Pixel clustering with Pixie
 The first step in the [Pixie](https://www.biorxiv.org/content/10.1101/2022.08.16.504171v1) pipeline is to run the [**pixel clustering notebook**](./templates_ark/2_Cluster_Pixels.ipynb).
 The notebook walks you through the process of generating pixel clusters for your data, and lets you specify what markers to use for the clustering, train a model, use it to classify your entire dataset, and generate pixel cluster overlays.
 The notebook includes a GUI for manual cluster adjustment and annotation.
-[Workshop Talk](https://youtu.be/4_AJxrxPYlk?t=2704)
+[Workshop Talk - Session IV - Pixel Level Analysis](https://youtu.be/e7C1NvaPLaY)

 #### 3. Cell clustering with Pixie
 The second step in the [Pixie](https://www.biorxiv.org/content/10.1101/2022.08.16.504171v1) pipeline is to run the [**cell clustering notebook**](./templates_ark/3_Cluster_Cells.ipynb).
 This notebook will use the pixel clusters generated in the first notebook to cluster the cells in your dataset.
 The notebook walks you through generating cell clusters for your data and generates cell cluster overlays.
 The notebook includes a GUI for manual cluster adjustment and annotation.
-[Workshop Talk](https://youtu.be/4_AJxrxPYlk?t=2704)
+[Workshop Talk - Session V - Cell-level Analysis - Part 2: Cell Clustering](https://youtu.be/4_AJxrxPYlk?t=2704)

 #### 4. Post Clustering Tasks
-After the Pixie Pipeline, the user can inspect and fine tune their results.
+After the Pixie Pipeline, the user can inspect and fine tune their results with the [**post clustering notebook**](./templates_ark/4_Post_Clustering.ipynb).
 This notebook will go over cleaning up artifacts left from clustering, and working with functional markers.
-[Workshop Talk](https://youtu.be/4_AJxrxPYlk?t=4639)

-#### 5. Spatial analysis
+#### 5. Spatial Analysis
-TBD once notebooks are finished
+TBD once notebooks are finished.
+[Workshop Talk - Session VI - Spatial Analysis](https://youtu.be/HQAkS7kbzH8).

 ### Installation Steps